MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-assignment-rule.md

         >If no segment is selected for a rule, or no segment is defined in the application, you can select the default segment that is applied on all leads.

         Also, you can configure more settings on how the leads in the segment must be assigned to sellers.
 Select **Additional condition** and then select **+ Add**.
 Configure the conditions as required.
         -	**Add row**: Add conditions for when the segment should be applied.
 For example, you can add rows to specify that this segment be applied to leads created by the user **John Thomas**.
-        -	**Add row**: Add conditions for when the segment should be applied.
-For example, you can add rows to specify that this segment be applied to leads created by the user John Thomas.
             1. Select an attribute from the dropdown list in the first column.
             2. Select an operator from the dropdown list in the second column.
             3. Enter a value to filter by in the third column.